+Vaccines do not cause autism.
+This includes the measles, mumps, and rubella (MMR) vaccine.
 Vaccines are an important part of your child’s health.
 If you have concerns about the safety of vaccines, talk to your doctor.

 How is autism diagnosed?

 There is no lab test that can detect autism.
-Autism often is diagnosed when a baby or toddler doesn’t behave as expected for his or her age.
-If your doctor thinks your child has autism, he or she will probably suggest that your child see a child psychiatrist or other specialist.
-The specialist will probably observe your child to see if he or she shows signs of autism.
+Talk to your doctor if your child does not behave as expected for their age.
+If the doctor suspects autism, they may suggest seeing a child psychiatrist or other pediatric specialist.
+A specialist can observe your child to look for signs of autism.

 - What can I do to help my child develop language skills?

 - It is hard to feel close to my child when they don’t look at or talk to me.
 Are there support groups I can join?